metagenome-atlas/atlas/docs/index.rst

     atlas init --db-dir databases path/to/fastq/files
     atlas run

-All databases and dependencies are installed on the fly in the directory ``db-dir``.
+All databases and dependencies are installed on the fly in the directory ``--db-dir``.
 You want to run this three commands on the example_data on the GitHub repo.
 If you have more time, then  we recommend you to configure atlas according to your needs.
   - check the ``samples.tsv``